 Climate and Population

-The approximately seven million people of PNG make up more than 800 distinct language groups, each with its own cultures and traditions.
+The approximately nine million people of PNG make up more than 800 distinct language groups, each with its own cultures and traditions.
 Because of the rugged, mountainous terrain throughout much of the country, these groups have historically been very isolated.

-In recent years, there has been significant migration into urban areas, including the capital city, Port Moresby.
+In recent years, however, there has been significant migration into urban areas, including the capital city, Port Moresby.
 With the advent of affordable mobile telephones in the late 2000s, communication has greatly increased.

 Agricultural exports include coffee, cocoa, and copra (a coconut product), and large mining operations produce gold, silver, copper, and liquid natural gas.
 Most of the population practices subsistence farming, using slash-and-burn techniques.